oscovida/oscovida/README.md

 - an exploration of the data on infection and deaths related to the Coronavirus outbreak early 2020
 - all data used from https://www.worldometers.info/coronavirus/
 - maybe this opens up the data and situation to more people (citizen science?)
+Anybody with a browser can re-execute and modify the analysis [here](https://mybinder.org/v2/gh/fangohr/coronavirus-2020/master?filepath=model.ipynb) (Jupyter Notebook and Python skills are needed).
 - I find it useful to put statements in the press into the context of actual (reported) numbers
 - disclaimer: this is not done by epidemiology experts, [don't trust anything here](https://github.com/fangohr/coronavirus-2020/blob/master/LICENSE)
-- contributions welcome
+- contributions and discussion is welcome of course
-- The "predictions" below are based on a very simple model of growth, where we assume the same growth rate over the duration of the outbreak.
-We want to see these predictions to start to be wrong (and in particular to overestimate actual numbers; this would indicate the outbreak starts to be constrained).
-- see also discussion in notebook
 - raw data is available from this URL https://raw.githubusercontent.com/fangohr/coronavirus-2020/master/data.txt
 - and some processed data is available at https://github.com/fangohr/coronavirus-2020/blob/master/figures/table-1.md
 - it may not be possible to update this daily
+- The "predictions" below are based on a very simple model of growth ($\proptot^p$), where we assume the same growth rate over the duration of the outbreak.
+We want to see these predictions to start to be wrong (and in particular to overestimate actual numbers; this would indicate the outbreak starts to be constrained).

-## News 7 February
+## Update 7 February

 It looks like the spread starts to slow down now - this is promising.